SAS puts humans at the center with responsible innovation initiative

 Technologies like artificial intelligence and machine learning offer exciting opportunities to enhance human capabilities in many areas.
 However, if developed and deployed without appropriate controls and human involvement, those technologies can do more harm than good.

-Responsible innovation includes, but goes beyond, important topics like responsible AI, algorithms and bias to consider the entire innovation process.
+Responsible innovation includes, but goes beyond, important topics like responsible AI, and bias to consider the entire innovation process.
 A responsible innovation approach injects equity and fairness at every step, from idea to development to deployment.

-The SAS Data Ethics Practice (DEP) is a cross-functional team that guides a globally coordinated effort to help employees and customers deploy data-driven systems that promote human well-being, agency and equity.
+The SAS Data Ethics Practice (DEP) is a cross-functional team that guides a globally coordinated effort to help employees and customers deploy data-driven systems that promote human well-being, agency, and equity.
 It is led by Reggie Townsend, who was recently appointed to the US Department of Commerce’s National AI Advisory Council (NAIAC).
-He also serves on the board of EqualAI, a nonprofit organization focused on reducing unconscious bias in the development and use of AI.
+He also serves on the board of EqualAI, a nonprofit organisation focused on reducing unconscious bias in the development and use of AI.